webplatform/docs/Main_Page/index.md

 == Read our docs ==

+*[[HTML|HTML]]: HyperText Markup Language is used to describe the content of webpages.
+*[[CSS|CSS]]: Cascading Style Sheets are used to control the look and formatting of webpages.
+*[[js|JavaScript]]: JavaScript is a client-side scripting language used to make webpages interactive.
+*[[SVG|SVG]]: Scalable Vector Graphics is a family of specifications for two-dimensional vector graphics.

+These pages include links to specifications, educational materials, tutorials, and our nested topics.

+== Read our docs ==

 * [[concepts|Concept pages]]: General concepts related to the Web, and web design and development
-* [[Accessibility]]: Summary of Accessibility, including introduction to the basics and testing *[[HTML|HTML]]: Summary of HTML, including links to specifications, educational materials, and our HTML topics *[[CSS|CSS]]: Summary of CSS, including links to specifications, educational materials, and our CSS topics *[[js|JavaScript]]: List of all of our JavaScript tutorials, from general introductions to complex topics
+* [[Accessibility]]: Summary of Accessibility, including introduction to the basics and testing
-* [[concepts/mobile_web|Mobile web]]: List of all of our mobile web tutorials, from general introductions to complex topics *[[SVG|SVG]]: Summary of SVG, including links to specifications, educational materials, and our HTML topics
+* [[concepts/mobile_web|Mobile web]]: List of all of our mobile web tutorials, from general introductions to complex topics

 == Contribute to Web Platform Docs ==